 Documented policies and procedures provide proper guidelines to ensure consistency in the processing and quality control for all incentive program participants.
 All applications are reviewed as they are processed for verification of the documentation of qualifying equipment efficiency rating, proper sizing and proper installation.
 Qualifying equipment efficiency levels are verified with the ARI/CEE directory of air conditioning and heat pump equipment.
 Each application and its information are entered into a database which checks for duplicate applicants through an equipment serial number comparison.
-The use of third-party quality installation verification systems, piloted in 2009 will be expanded in 2010 to provide an additional level of assurance that proper installation has been achieved.
+The use of third-party quality installation verification systems, piloted in 2009, will be evaluated in 2010 to determine if energy savings justifies integration with program supported measures.